oconnor663/keybase_validator/design.md

 - PGP keys have the KID that they're supposed to
 - merkle tree roots are signed by a Keybase root key
 - merkle tree roots contain the skip pointers that they're supposed to
-- sigchain links are signed by the key they say they're signed by
+- sigchain links are signed by the key they claim

+Once an object is stored in the local DB, these properties are assumed to be verified.
+This is potentially important for perfomance, for example if signature verification occasionally requires shelling out to GPG or doing some kind of RPC.
+Most operations in the steady state should be incremental, operating on only a small number of objects, such that object loading doesn't necessarily need to be optimized.
+However, it will occasionally be necessary to re-verify large parts of the world, for example when an new version of the validator adds a new rule.
+Avoiding shelling out thousands of times in that case could be important.

-## Structured data
+## Global consistency

 Unlike the properties above, which can be checked looking at a single object (or maybe a pair of objects) in isolation, there are other properties that we can only validate by looking at the whole world:

-- the merkle root sequence is contiguous, with no duplicates
+- the merkle root sequence numbers are contiguous
-- every merkle prev pointer agrees about the hash of the root at a given seqno
+- every merkle prev pointer has the correct hash
 - no merkle root rewinds or forks any user or team
-- user and team sigchains are contiguous
+- user and team sigchains sequence numbers are contiguous
 - each signing key in a user or team's sigchain was valid at the time it was used

 ## Adding new checks over time